h-weng/20025CyberSentinel/README.md

 #### Medium Challenges

 After completing the easy challenges, I moved on to medium-level challenges.
-I used two hints (25 points each), but they assumed a deeper cybersecurity background than I had, so they weren’t helpful.
+I used two hints (25 points each), but they assumed a deeper cybersecurity background than I had, so these weren’t helpful.
 Instead, I relied on critical thinking and the same tools—packet analysis, HTTP requests, and manual inspection—to solve challenges, or at least try.

 #### Hard Challenges